-Western Digital, Seagate, and Toshiba have all laid out capacity roadmaps for the years ahead, with hyperscalers in mind.
-The long-awaited mass production of HAMR drives is finally a reality, and the need to store datasets for AI training is likely to increase demand for high-cap drives moving forward.
+Western Digital, Seagate, and Toshiba have all laid out capacity goals for the years ahead, with hyperscalers in mind.
+The long-awaited mass production of HAMR drives is finally a reality, and the need to store datasets for AI training is likely to sustain demand for high-cap drives moving forward.
 Here’s a look at the current state of high capacity hard drives, and the factors which will shape their future.

 Related Reading